BenGutteridge/bengutteridge.github.io/_pages/pubs.md

 ### [Oxford Pub Guide: A Primer](/pubs/background)
 -->

-As of March 2022, my friend Rob and I have been to all 94 pubs within the Oxford ringroad.
+As of 2023, my friend Rob and I have been to all 94 pubs within the Oxford ringroad.
 We've attempted to rate every single pub on a 5-star scale, as well as provide other useful information.

 Pubs are assessed on a number of traits, primarily range and quality of drinks, decor, and ambience.